Separate Python DPMs

 I understand that there is a use case for Python 2.6 but I would like to suggest that there exist a second Python DPM for Python 3 support.

-#1 Updated by Richard Neswold over 2 years ago
+#1 Updated by Richard Neswold almost 3 years ago

 - Category set to Python Client Library